International Freshman Application and Admission

 Have a minimum 3.00 GPA (on a 4.00 scale) in academic courses of the last 3 years of high school/secondary education.

 You must graduate from high school, or earn a GED, by the end of the Spring term prior to Fall enrollment.

 You must graduate from high school/complete your secondary education by the end of the Spring term prior to Fall enrollment

-If your high school coursework was not taught in English, you will have to satisfy the English Language Proficiency requirement.
+If at least 3 years of your high school coursework was not taken at a school where English is the only language of instruction, you will have to satisfy the English Language Proficiency requirement.